formers/former/README.md

 ```

 Now on the last example you never actually call Former, be it in your controller or in your view.
 Why is that ?
 That's because when Former opens a form on a page, it will automatically check in Session if there's not an object called `errors` and if there is, it will try to use it without requiring you to call anything.
-You can disable Former's automatic errors fetching with the following option : `Former::$fetchErrors = false`.
+You can disable Former's automatic errors fetching with the following option : `Former::config('fetch_errors', false)`.

 ## Form populating